 Carl received his BSc in Psychology from the University of British Columbia, his DVM and MSc in Herd Medicine from the University of Saskatchewan, and his PhD (with distinction) in Epidemiology from the University of Guelph.
-He has been on faculty in the Department of Herd Medicine and Theriogenology at the University of Saskatchewan, served as Chair of the Department of Population Medicine at the Ontario Veterinary College, and served as Interim Dean at the Ontario Veterinary College, and Associate Dean (Academic) at the Faculty of Veterinary Medicine in Calgary.
-Carl is presently Professor of Veterinary Epidemiology in the Department of Ecosystem and Public Health at the University of Calgary.
+He has been on faculty in the Department of Herd Medicine and Theriogenology at the University of Saskatchewan, and in the Department of Population Medicine at the Ontario Veterinary College.
+More recently, Carl was Professor of Veterinary Epidemiology in the Department of Ecosystem and Public Health at the University of Calgary.
 He is a member of the Canadian Veterinary Medical Association and the Society for Veterinary Epidemiology and Preventive Medicine.

 Carl has been with the Centre for Coastal Health since 1998.
-His administrative experience and project management skills are foundational to his present roles of President and Director at the CCH.
 He provides the CCH with expertise in research design – he has taught a graduate course on the subject for more than 20 years and has managed many research projects during that time at the university and with the CCH.
 His teaching skills and interest in developing engaging learning programs provide the CCH with expertise in developing and facilitating workshops that help organizations find solutions to health and disease challenges they face.